Local Average and Marginal Treatment Effects with a Misclassified Treatment: Conclusion

 \section{Conclusion}

 In this paper, we show that the MTE is generally partially identified in the presence of misclassification.
-We show that the MTE is equal to the derivative of the expectation of the observed outcome conditional on the true propensity score, which is partially identified.
+We start by deriving bounds on the (generalized) LATE.
+We then exploit the relationship between the MTE and the generalized LATE to bound the MTE.
+Indeed, under some standard assumptions, the MTE is a limit of the ratio of the variation in the conditional expectation of the observed outcome given the instrument to the variation in the true propensity score, which is partially identified.
 We provide nonparametric characterization of the identified set for the propensity score and the MTE.
 We show under some mild regularity conditions that the sign of the MTE is \textit{locally identified}.
-We use our MTE bounds to derive bounds on other commonly used parameters in the literature.
+We use our MTE bounds to derive bounds on other commonly used parameters in the literature, namely the PRTE.
 We show that our bounds are tighter than the existing bounds for the local average treatment effect.
 We illustrate the methodology numerically and empirically.
 We investigate the measurement of the return to upper secondary schooling in Indonesia, and find that the return is heterogeneous for people at the cost margin.
 Overall, marginal returns seem weakly decreasing with the schooling cost.

-We have not developed a formal inference method for the analytical bounds for the MTE in this work.
+We have not developed a formal inference method for the analytical bounds for the MTE and PRTE in this work.
 We believe that constructing a confidence set for these bounds could be worth exploring in future research.
 Also, future research could explore identification of the MTE in the presence of misclassification when imperfect instruments are available.